-The first season of Bridgerton follows the debut matchmaking season of Daphne (Phoebe Dynevor), the eldest daughter of the wealthy Bridgerton family.
+Based on a bestselling Julia Quinn romance novel series, the first season of Bridgerton follows the debut matchmaking season of Daphne (Phoebe Dynevor), the eldest daughter of the wealthy Bridgerton family.
 As she tries to lure eligible suitors to find a good husband, her elder brother Anthony (Jonathan Bailey), now the man of the house after their father’s death, gets in her way with his overbearing overprotectiveness.
-Enter Anthony’s old friend Simon Basset (Regé-Jean Page), Duke of Hastings, who has vowed never to marry.
-So of course Daphne and Simon strike up a deal to be in a fake relationship.
-And of course they fall in love over the course of the series.
+Enter Anthony’s old friend Simon Basset (Page), the Duke of Hastings.
+He’s vowed never to marry, so of course Daphne and Simon strike up a deal to be in a fake relationship.
+And of course they fall in love.
 It’s all an addictive little steamy, sexy, frilly good time.

 But will there be more where this season came from?
 Here’s everything we know about Bridgerton Season 2.

 Yes!
 Production Weekly, a trade publication that follows film and TV shoots, first reported in November that Bridgerton Season 2 was slated to begin filming in March 2021.
 On Jan.
 21, 2021, Netflix made the official announcement that Season 2 is coming, though its release date has still not been made public.

 Has Production Begun On Season 2 Yet?